What is Achilles tendon rupture?

 The Achilles tendon is a strong, thick band of tissue that connects your calf muscles to your heel bone.
 It is the hard, thick cord you feel at the back of your ankle.
 This flexible connective tissue is what allows us to walk, run, or jump.

-An Achilles tendon rupture occurs when the Achilles tendon that connects your calf muscles to your heel bone experiences a partial tear or is fully torn.
-When the Achilles tendon ruptures, you may experience pain, swelling, and weakness in the injured foot, making it difficult to walk normally.
+An Achilles tendon rupture occurs when the tendon that connects your calf muscles to your heel bone experiences a partial tear or is fully torn.
+When the Achilles tendon ruptures, you may experience pain and weakness in the injured foot, making it difficult to walk normally.

 Causes of Achilles tendon rupture

-Achilles tendon rupture often occurs when the Achilles tendon experiences a sudden increase in stress or is overextended.
+Achilles tendon rupture often occurs when the Achilles tendon experiences a sudden increase in stress or excessive dorsiflexion.
 That’s why this type of injury is common in athletes or individuals engaging in intense physical activities.

 There are a few other causes of Achilles tendon ruptures, such as:

-High-intensity or fast-paced sports involving sudden movements and quick changes in direction, such as basketball or tennis, can strain the Achilles tendon.
+High-intensity or fast-paced sports involving sudden movements and quick changes in direction, such as badminton or basketball, can strain the Achilles tendon.

 As the body ages, the Achilles tendon becomes less flexible, making it more prone to injury, especially in older adults aged 30 to 50.